Tyrrrz/CliFx/Readme.md

 You can run `myapp.exe cmd1 [command] --help` to show help on a specific command.
 ```

+In a multi-command application you may also choose to not have a default command and only use named commands.
+If that's the case, running an application without parameters will simply print help text.

 ### Reporting errors

 You may have noticed that commands in CliFx don't return exit codes.
-This is by design as exit codes are considered a higher-level concern and thus handled by `CliApplication`, not by individual commands.
+This is by design as exit codes are considered an infrastructural concern and thus handled by `CliApplication`, not by individual commands.

-Commands can report execution failure simply by throwing exceptions just like any other C# code.
-When an exception is thrown, `CliApplication` will catch it, print the error, and return `1` as the exit code to the calling process.
+Commands can instead report execution failure by throwing an instance of `CommandException`.
+Using this exception, you can specify the message printed to stderr and the returned exit code.

-If you want to communicate a specific error through exit code, you can instead throw an instance of `CommandException` which takes an exit code as a parameter.
-When a command throws an exception of type `CommandException`, it is assumed that this was a result of a handled error and, as such, only the exception message will be printed to the error stream.
-If a command throws an exception of any other type, the full stack trace will be printed as well.

-> Note: Unix systems rely on 8-bit unsigned integers for exit codes, so it's strongly recommended to use values between `1` and `255` to avoid potential overflow issues.
+Here is an example:

 ```c#
 [Command]